caltechads/python-ldap-faker/doc/source/index.rst

         * All ``python-ldap`` API calls made
         * All ``python-ldap`` LDAP options set

     * Provides test isolation: object store changes, connections, call history, option changes are all reset between tests
     * Use handy LDAP specific asserts to ease your testing

+* Define your own hooks to change the behavior of your fake "servers"
+* Support behavior for specific LDAP implementations:

+    * Redhat Directory Server/389 implementation support: have your test believe it's talking to an RHDS/389 server.

 Quickstart
 ==========

 The easiest way to use ``python-ldap-faker`` in your :py:mod:`unittest` based tests is to use the :py:class:`LDAPFakerMixin` mixin for :py:class:`unittest.TestCase`.

 This will patch :py:func:`ldap.initialize`, :py:func:`ldap.set_option` and
 :py:func:`ldap.get_option` to use our :py:class:`FakeLDAP` interface, and load fixtures in from JSON files to use as test data.

 Let's say we have a class ``App`` in our ``myapp`` module that does LDAP work that we want to test.

 First, prepare a file named ``data.json`` with the objects you want loaded into your fake LDAP server.
 Let's say you want your data to consist of some